amaabca/ama_layout/README.md

 # AmaLayout

-The AmaLayout gem is used to add a standard layout and style to .ama.ab.ca sites.
+The AmaLayout gem is used to add a standard layout to .ama.ab.ca sites.

 ## Installation